Emre-Sari/methodDemosInJava/README.md

 }
 ```
 ### kendisine parametre olarak gelen tamsayı dizisindeki en büyük elamanın yerini bulan method;
+### method that finds the location of the largest element in the integer array that comes to it as a parameter;
 ```java
 public class findPlaceOfLongestString {